lirfu/EvolvingActivationFunctions/DL4J_setup_procedure.md

 This procedure was written in `April 2019.`.

+## (Preamble) IntelliJ setup
+If you want to open this project in IntelliJ you need to set some things up.
+The easiest way is to make a new project in IntelliJ by cloning the repository (`Checkout from version control`).

+IntelliJ probably generated its own `.iml` file so you need to tell it where it can find the sources and test files.
+Right clicking on the `src` or `res` directory, under `Mark directory as` select `Sources Root` and `Test Sources Root` respectably.

+This project also uses a 'submodule' library for drawing graphs.
+At this point, if you tried to compile it probably got a lot of 'missing import' errors (due to missing libraries).
+To get the sources of this library, simply run `git submodule update --init`, find its' directory (probably still called `LirfuGraph`) and mark its `src` directory as source (same as before).

 ## 1. Install DL4J prerequisites
 The most important prerequisite is Maven, as it's used to download all DL4J packages and libs.